quicwg/base-drafts/draft-ietf-quic-transport.md

 that an unused connection ID will be available to the peer when sending a response.

-The number of new paths an endpoint can probe is limited by the number of extra Connection IDs the peer has previously supplied.
-Supplying a peer with multiple Connection IDs allows it to simultaneously probe multiple paths.
+An endpoint can choose to simultaneously probe multiple paths.
+The number of simultaneous paths used for probes is limited by the number of extra Connection IDs its peer has previously supplied, since each new local address used for a probe requires a previously unused Connection ID.

 ### Initiating Path Validation